imyelo/template-cache/README.md

 The ``require`` method will return the origin content without ``options.engine``, otherwise return the compiled template rendering function.

 ### clear()
-clear cache
+clear cache box

 ### refresh()
-refresh the cache
+refresh the cache box

 ### toJSON()
-return a json style object which has key that means filename and value means content
+return a json style object which has the key as the filename and the value as the content

 ### namespace(ns)
 ``namespace`` method allow you cache different groups of templates by returning a new cache box